andyb/react-babel-webpack-boilerplate/README.md

 # React Babel Webpack Boilerplate

 This is an as simple as possible ES6/Webpack boilerplate for getting up and running with React.
 The purpose of this is for quickly prototyping with all the goodness of the NPM system at your disposal.
+Also include go server for extra battery power.

 ## Setup Guide